RevenueCat/docs/docs/migrating-to-revenuecat/android-historical-import.md

 # Setup
 ## 0. Prerequisites
 You should make sure you have the following before proceeding with the setup:
-- Have an existing Play Store app with Google Play purchases
+- An existing Play Store app with Google Play purchases
 - Created at least [1 project](doc:projects#configure-a-new-project) with [1 Play Store app](doc:projects#adding-an-app-to-a-project) in RevenueCat
+- Uploaded your Google Play package in your RevenueCat Play Store app settings
 - Created and uploaded your [Google Service Credentials](doc:creating-play-service-credentials) to a Play Store app in RevenueCat.
 It is imperative you grant Financial Access to RevenueCat.
 Failure to do so may result in delays importing your Google Play data.
 - Enabled [Google Real-Time Developer Notifications](doc:google-server-notifications)
-- Uploaded your Google Play package in your RevenueCat Play Store app settings

 ## 1. Retrieve your bucket ID
 Open Google Play Console and navigate to ‘Download reports’ > ‘Financial’